-Enforcement is based on the principle of proportionality and shall be effective and dissuasive.
-Based on this the sanctions used should be effective and necessary to ensure compliance.
+Enforcement is based on the principle of proportionality and shall be effective and necessary to ensure compliance.

 Pursuant to the Norwegian Public Administration Act, administrative decisions may be appealed to the next administrative level.
 In the NFSA, authority to make decisions is delegated to the regional level.
 Appeals are considered by the NFSA's head office.